Finis Jennings Dake

-Finis Jennings Dake (October 18, 1902 – July 7, 1987) was an American Pentecostal minister and evangelist born in Miller County, Missouri, known primarily for his writings on the subjects of Pentecostal or Charismatic evangelical Christian spirituality and dispensationalism.
-His most well known work was the Dake Annotated Reference Bible.
+Finis Jennings Dake (October 18, 1902 – July 7, 1987) was an American Pentecostal minister and evangelist born in Iberia, Miller County, Missouri.
+He is known primarily for his writings on Pentecostal and Charismatic evangelical Christian spirituality and dispensationalism.
+His most well-known work was the Dake Annotated Reference Bible (1963), which Charisma magazine called "the Pentecostal Study Bible."
+The Dictionary of Pentecostal and Charismatic Movements states that Dake's "impact on conservative Pentecostalism cannot be overstated."

-Christian conversion
+Early life and conversion

+Dake was born in Iberia, Missouri, to James Henry and Mary Ellen Dake, one of eleven children.
+He later wrote that he "rejected Christianity in my youth, until I found some believers who lived the life they professed."
+After weeks of deliberation, he experienced a born-again conversion and received what he described as "a great anointing of the Spirit" in May 1920, at age 17.
+Dake claimed that upon this experience he was immediately able to quote hundreds of Scripture verses without having previously memorized them, earning him the nickname "the Walking Bible."
+He studied the Bible diligently and claimed to have spent nearly 100,000 hours over the course of his ministry studying its teachings.

+Ministry career

-Dake became a Christian at age 17.
-Dake claimed that upon his conversion he received a 'special anointing' which allowed him to quote major portions of Scripture from memory.
-He preached his first sermon in 1925 and was ordained by the Assemblies of God denomination two years later.
-After working as a pastor and evangelist in Texas and Oklahoma, he moved to Zion, Illinois, in order to become the pastor of the Christian Assembly Church.
-In Zion, he also founded Shiloh Bible Institute, which ultimately merged with Central Bible Institute and which was located in the home formerly owned by controversial faith healer John Alexander Dowie.
+Dake preached his first sermon in 1925 and was ordained by the Assemblies of God denomination two years later at the age of 24.
+Starting in 1927, he served for two years as principal of Texico Bible School in Dallas, Texas, followed by three years as Dean of Men and teacher at Southwestern Bible School in Enid, Oklahoma.

+After working as a pastor and evangelist in Texas and Oklahoma, he moved to Zion, Illinois, in 1932 to become the pastor of the Christian Assembly Church.
+In Zion, he also founded Shiloh Bible Institute, which ultimately merged with Central Bible Institute.
+The institute was located in the home formerly owned by controversial faith healer John Alexander Dowie.